International shipping can be complicated and time-consuming. However, there are ways to minimize difficulty.

 If you are purchasing equipment for shipment to an overseas research site or collaborator, consider purchasing the controlled equipment abroad.
 Alternatively, consider whether the equipment can be shipped directly from the manufacturer to the foreign research site.
 The party exporting the equipment is required to secure the export license.

 However, even if the equipment is exported by another party, you must be careful not to export technical data or defense services in the form of controlled information, such as technical specifications or instructions on how to use the equipment.
 Under certain circumstances, this information may require a license.
-Contact the Assistant Director of Export Controls to evaluate whether a license is required.
+Contact Export Controls at firstname.lastname@example.org to evaluate whether a license is required.

 - Shipping or Transporting Items from Princeton